 The March of Dimes also has information on why the last weeks of pregnancy count(Opens a new window).

 When that maternal instinct kicks in, you may also begin to develop some unique health care needs.
 That's why UnitedHealthcare offers specialized resources for mothers and mothers-to-be.

 From pregnancy through delivery, get personalized help with the Healthy Pregnancy Program.
 Enrolling in our free program is one way to help ensure a smooth pregnancy and delivery.
 Benefits include:

 Enroll in the Healthy Pregnancy Program.
-Go to healthy-pregnancy.com to learn about benefits available to you, including:
+Call 1-800-411-7984 to enroll and learn about benefits available to you, including:

 - 24-hour toll-free access to experienced neonatal nurses

 - Identification of your risks and special needs